Wafa al Bass: Attempted suicide bombing

+Release

 She was sentenced for 12 years, but was released early in the 2011 Gilad Shalit prisoner exchange.

 Upon release from prison she immediately attained further notoriety by urging Gazans to "take another Shalit" every year until all convicted Palestinian prisoners held in Israeli prisons were freed.
 As schoolchildren gathered at her home in northern Gaza to welcome her home, she told them, "I hope you will walk the same path we took and God willing, we will see some of you as martyrs."

+In 2011, Leland Vittert interviewed al Bass in Gaza for Fox News and replayed for her the video of her arrest at the border crossing in possession of a bomb.
+He asked her for her thoughts on seeing it again, expecting her to have changed her perspective.
+Al Bass responded that she was very proud of what she did had done, that she wanted to carry out a suicide bombing and looked forward to re-experience the opportunity she had to taste and smell paradise.